 c.
-When a replacement bond is submitted, the following rider must be filed with the Department as part of the replacement bond before the existing bond will be released: "[Surety company or principal] understands and expressly agrees that the liability under this bond shall extend to all acts for which reclamation is required on areas disturbed in connection with surface mining reclamation plan [number], both prior to and subsequent to the date of this rider."
+When replacement financial assurance is submitted, the following rider must be filed with the Department as part of the replacement before the existing financial assurance will be released: "[Surety company or principal] understands and expressly agrees that the liability under this bond shall extend to all acts for which reclamation is required on areas disturbed in connection with reclamation plan or closure plan [number], both prior to and subsequent to the date of this rider."

 02. Collateral Bond.
-A collateral bond is an indemnity agreement executed by or for the operator, payable to the state of Idaho department of lands, pledging cash deposits, government securities, real property, time deposit receipts, or negotiable certificates of deposit of any financial institution authorized to do business in the state.
+A collateral bond is an indemnity agreement executed by or for the operator, payable to the state of Idaho, pledging cash deposits, government securities, real property, time deposit receipts, or negotiable certificates of deposit of any financial institution authorized to do business in the state.
 Collateral bonds shall be subject to the following conditions.
-(3 30 06)()
+(3-30-06)()

 a.
-The director shall obtain possession of a collateral bond cash or other negotiable collateral bonds, and, upon receipt, deposit it-them with the state treasurer to hold it in trust for the purpose of bonding reclamation or permanent closure performance. $(3 \ 30 \ 06)($ )
+The director shall obtain possession of a collateral bond cash or other negotiable collateral bonds, and, upon receipt, deposit it them with the state treasurer to hold it them in trust for the purpose of bonding reclamation or permanent closure performance.
+(3-30-06)()

 b.
 The director shall value the collateral at its current market value minus any penalty for early withdrawal, not its face value.
-(3 30 06)()
+(3-30-06)()

 c.
 Certificates of deposit or time deposit receipts shall be issued or assigned, in writing, to the state of Idaho and upon the books of the financial institution issuing such certificates.
-Interest will be allowed to accrue and may be paid by the bank, upon demandand after written release by the department, to the operator or another person who posted the collateral bond.
-(3 30 06)()
+Interest will be allowed to accrue and may be paid by the bank, upon demandand after written release by the Department, to the operator or another person who posted the collateral bond.
+(3 - 30 - 06)()

 d.
 Amount of an individual certificate of deposit or time deposit receipt shall not exceed the maximum amount insured by the Federal Deposit Insurance Corporation or Federal Savings and Loan Insurance Corporation or their successors.
-(3 30 06)()
+(3-30-06)()

 e.
-Financial institutions issuing such-certificates of deposit or time deposit receipts shall waive all rights of set-off or liens which it has or might have against such certificates, and will place holds on those funds that prevent the operator from withdrawing funds until the department sends a written release to the bank.
+Financial institutions issuing such-certificates of deposit or time deposit receipts shall waive all rights of set-off or liens which it has or might have against such certificates, and will place holds on those funds that prevent the operator from withdrawing funds until the Department sends a written release to the bank.

 f.
 Certificates of deposit and time deposit receipts shall be automatically renewable.

-g.
-Certificates of deposit shall be of sufficient amount to ensure that the director could liquidate them before maturity upon forfeiture for the required bond amount, including any penalty for early withdrawal.
-(3 30 06)
+(3.30.06)( a.
+All credits shall be irrevocable and prepared in a format prescribed by the director.
+(3-30-06)